 Licorice Pie (opens in new tab) deserves its place on this list for sheer eclecticism.
 "We stock all sorts" is its shibboleth, and the everything-goes mantra employed by founder David Reitman sees Jerry Lee Lewis living under the same roof as choice Japanese boogie.

 The Jacaranda Club has its place in Beatles history, but the aim when re-opening was to be a part of Liverpool's musical future rather than just its legacy.
-Combining a record store with a bar and live music venue, there are decks built into tables acting as listening booths, and Jacaranda is home to one of the final remaining Voice-O-Graph booths anywhere in the world.
+It combines a record store with a bar and live music, and there are decks built into tables acting as listening booths; and Jacaranda (opens in new tab) is home to one of the final remaining Voice-O-Graph booths anywhere in the world.

 One Discos Paradiso (opens in new tab) founder (Gerard Condemines) began selling records in another of the city's stores, La Ruta Natural, while the other (Arnau Farrés) cut his teeth reselling flea-market finds on Discogs.
 Now they run this haven of electronic music, a genuine hub of the art in Barcelona.

-Selling vinyl and cassettes alongside books and collectibles, the main draw of Technical Equipment Supply is its in-house label.
-With previous releases including works from Aphex Twin and Madlib, its pressings are only available to those who visit the shop in person.
+It sells vinyl and cassettes alongside books and collectibles, but the main draw of Technical Equipment Supply (opens in new tab) is its in-house label.
+With previous releases including works from Aphex Twin and Madlib, its pressings are available only to those who visit the shop in person.

-Vinyl is far from in short supply around Berlin, but you'd struggle to match the behemoth Space Hall for scale in any major European city.
-More than simply its size, impressive too is its scale and variety of genre, leaving specialisations to its many neighbours.
+Vinyl is far from in short supply around Berlin, but you'd struggle to match the behemoth Space Hall (opens in new tab) for scale in any major European city.
+It's down to more than simply its size; impressive too is its scale and variety of genre, and it leaves specialisations to its many neighbours.